Startup Repair or Command Prompt Windows 7 Boot Repair

 If the above command prompt does not work for you, you still can try to backup and rename BCD first and then rebuild it via CMD.

-Step 2.
-Type notepad in the command prompt and then click File > Open > Computer, find the file BCD in the corresponding drive, rename it as BCD.old, and then save the change and exit this window.
+You will see a pop-up Notepad window, click File > Open > Computer, find the BCD file and rename it as BCD.old.
+After that, save the change and exit this window.

 bcdedit /export C:\BCD_Backup

 Note: c: refers to the location of your Windows.

 Create a System Image After Boot Repair to Prevent Boot Failure